mirage/mirage-www/tmpl/wiki/install.md

 This initialises OPAM and adds the `default` repository to your package list.
 In the future, an `opam update` will refresh the package list, and an `opam upgrade` will recompile packages to the latest versions.

 Next, make sure you have OCaml 4.00.1 as your active compiler.
 This is generally the case on MacOS X, but Debian lags behind.
 But don't worry: if your compiler is out of date, just run `opam switch` to have it locally install the right version for you.

 {{
 $ ocaml -version
 # if it is not 4.00.1, then run this
 $ opam switch 4.00.1
 }}

+N.B.
+The above step is currently also necessary on MacOS X as the `opam` installation of `ocamlfind` assumes that `ocamlfind` is placed in the same directory as the `ocaml` compiler.
+When using the _system_ switch, this is not the case: `ocaml` is in `/usr/local/bin/ocaml` but `ocamlfind` is in `~/.opam/system/bin/ocamlfind`.

 Once you've got the right version, set up your current shell environment.